-A misunderstood creature (filmmaker John Landis, An American Werewolf in London and The Blues Brothers), called the “Schlockthropus,” creates havoc in a small American community.
+A misunderstood ape-like creature (filmmaker John Landis, An American Werewolf in London and The Blues Brothers), called the “Schlockthropus,” creates havoc in a small American community.

 Reaction & Thoughts:

 “Can’t you guys discuss the haircuts later?
 That thing’s got Mindy!”

 To my surprise I found this admittedly silly, cheesy, dumb and cheap film quite delightful and completely satisfying — Schlock (aka The Banana Monster) is an endearing spoof of classic monster movies (e.g. Frankenstein, King Kong, Mighty Joe Young, Godzilla and Creature from the Black Lagoon).

 Directed and written by John Landis (this is his very first movie!), Schlock is a zany Valentine to fans of monster movies.
 This is also a textbook on how to make the most of a limited (I mean extra limited) budget — If only directors like Michael Bay would learn that having a good story is better than having expensive visual effects!

 Schlock is a sweet little film that offers a glimpse at the themes that Landis would explore in his subsequent films.
 Humor and horror seem to be an odd mixture that Landis obviously finds irresistible.
 For example, An American Werewolf in London is a full-blooded horror film that has a remarkable sense of humor and Into the Night is a comedy with horrific serious undertones.

 Similar to Tim Burton, Landis has created a style that is all his own doing.
 Schlock contains tiny sparks of his genius as a writer and director — how many directors out there can take $61,000 and make something good enough to stand the test of time?
 It seems that limited money really stimulates the creativity of the most talented filmmakers, and Landis is no exception.